Celtics Ride Hot Fourth to 113-104 Victory Over Pistons - CLNS Media

 — NBA (@NBA) February 26, 2022

-Grant Williams: Not to be outdone by his fellow benchmate, Grant Williams also put in an admirable performance.
+Grant Williams: Not to be outdone by his fellow bench-mate, Williams also put in an admirable performance.
 Williams poured in 13 points on an efficient 4-6 shooting, and helped to maintain the energy defensively.
 He also grabbed four rebounds and handed out three assists.

-Cade Cunningham: The likely Rookie Of The Year had the Celtics sweating.
+Cade Cunningham: The Rookie of the Year candidate had the Celtics sweating.
 Despite early foul trouble, Cunningham finished with 25 points and seven boards.
 He shot an effective 11-19 from the floor.

 DUDS